πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 Challenge 1: Error handling for send/recv

-Improve smtp_command to check server status codes (250, 354, etc.).
-If the response isn't expected, print an error and abort.
+Improve smtp_command so it checks server status codes (250, 354, etc.).
+If the response is unexpected, print an error and abort.

 Challenge 2: Send to multiple recipients

-Issuing RCPT TO multiple times sends one message to many addresses.
+Issuing RCPT TO multiple times delivers one message to several addresses.
 Allow multi-selection from the address book.

 Challenge 3: Subject from keyboard input